nbro/FinancialNewsSearchEngine/README.md

 If you're on a Mac OS X, you can install most of these programs using for example the package manager _Homebrew_ or _port_.
 On Linux the package manager may be different but the process should be the same.

-_I've created a script [`build.sh`](./build.sh) which basically automates the tasks described in the sections "configuration" and "commands".
-This script is still not robuts but in theory could avoid you to read the sections I've just mentioned and simply acess the web app at [http://127.0.0.1:3000](http://127.0.0.1:3000) You can run the script as follows:_
+_I've created a script [`build.sh`](./build.sh) which basically automates the tasks described in the sections `configuration` and `commands`.
+This script is still not robust, but in theory could avoid you to read the sections I've just mentioned and simply acess the web app at [http://127.0.0.1:3000](http://127.0.0.1:3000).

+Before that though you still need to add the following lines to your `/etc/hosts` file (as explained in the first tutorial mentioned below):

+    ##
+    # Host Database
+    #
+    # localhost is used to configure the loopback interface
+    # when the system is booting.
+Do not change this entry.
+    ##
+    127.0.0.1       localhost.localdomain localhost LMC-032857
+    ::1             ip6-localhost ip6-loopback
+    fe80::1%lo0     ip6-localhost ip6-loopback

+And you should also export the home folder of your JavaVM.
+Check the mentioned tutorial for more info.

+After that, you can run the script as follows:

     source ./build.sh
     start